polyluxus/tools-for-g16.bash/README.md

 A reference card (or cheat-sheet) with a summary can be found as a pdf-file in the [docs](./docs) directory.

+## License (GNU General Public License v3.0)

+tools-for-g16.bash - A collection of tools for the help with Gaussian 16.
+Copyright (C) 2019 Martin C Schwarzer

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+See [LICENSE](LICENSE) to see the full text.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 Martin (0.3.0, 2019-07-19)